Working independently and collaboratively to preserve, enhance and increase understanding of Perth and Kinross's historic environment

 Sophie Nicol is the Trust's Historic Environment Manager.
 Her main duties include the provision of a planning archaeology service to Perth and Kinross Council, and the provision of archaeological information and advice to agri-environment scheme applicants and members of the public.
 Sophie also maintains and enhances the Perth and Kinross Historic Environment Record.

 A graduate from the University of Glasgow, Sophie worked in the commercial sector as a field archaeologist across Scotland for 8 years before joining the Heritage Trust in 2012 and undertaking various roles, including managing all of the archaeology and built heritage projects of the Tay Landscape Partnership Scheme.

-Gavin is our Research and Engagement Officer with responsibility for developing the Regional Archaeological Research Framework for Perth and Kinross as well as outreach and promotion of the Perth City Heritage Fund.
-He assists with outreach and learning on our projects and encourages engagement with the Historic Environment through coordination of the popular Doors Open Days and Archaeology Month events.
-In addition to promoting the work of the Trust, Gavin also manages the sale and distribution of the Trust's publications and maintains the website.
+Gavin is our Research and Engagement Officer with responsibility for developing the Regional Archaeological Research Framework for Perth & Kinross, and delivering outreach activities for the Perth City Heritage Fund.
+He helps promote the work of the Trust and encourages engagement with the Historic Environment through our projects such as King's Seat.
+Gavin also manages the sale and distribution of the Trust's publications and maintains the website.

 Gavin studied archaeology at University of Durham specialising in the Roman occupation of Scotland before moving to Orkney where he graduated with an MA in Archaeological Practice from University of the Highlands and Islands.
 In 2017 he completed his PhD in Archaeology through University of Aberdeen, specialising in community-based research approaches and the archaeology of recent conflict.
 He has over 10 years professional, academic and voluntary expertise in the archaeology, museums and heritage sector with particular experience working with WWII historic buildings; delivering community-based archaeology projects; heritage engagement and; outreach and participation initiatives.